Shavkat Mirziyoyev: Early life and career

 Mirziyoyev was born on 24 July 1957 in the Jizzakh Region of the Uzbek SSR.
-Some media outlets alleged that he was really born in the village of Yakhtan in the Leninabad Oblast (now the Sughd Region) of Tajikistan, and even unconfirmed claims that he was allegedly a Tajik.
+Some media outlets alleged that he was actually born in the village of Yakhtan in the Leninabad Oblast (now the Sughd Region) of Tajikistan, and even unconfirmed claims that he was allegedly a Tajik.
 After an investigation by several journalists, it was revealed that Yakhtan is the native home of Mirziyoyev's grandfather on his father's side, and that Mirziyoyev himself is an Uzbek, and not a Tajik.
 His father, Miromon Mirziyoyevich Mirziyoyev, worked as a physician for most of his life until death.
 He worked as the head physician of the tuberculosis dispensary in Zaamin.
-Urunbek Yakubov, a cousin of Miromon, being a veteran of World War II, became a Hero of the Soviet Union in April 1945.
+O‘rinbek Yoqubov, a cousin of Miromon, being a veteran of World War II, became a Hero of the Soviet Union in April 1944.
 Shavkat's mother Marifat, died at a young age from tuberculosis, which she contracted in the Zaamin tuberculosis dispensary, where she worked as a nurse.
 After the death of his wife, Miromon Mirziyoyev married a second time to a woman from Tatarstan.

 In 1981, Mirziyoyev graduated from the Tashkent Institute of Irrigation and Melioration.
 He holds a Candidate (Ph.D.) degree in Technological Sciences.
 He joined the Communist Party of the Soviet Union in the late 1980s.
 In early 1990, he was elected as a deputy of the Supreme Soviet of the Uzbek SSR's last legislative body before the independence of Uzbekistan in 1991.
 The ceremony took place in the Senate and State Legislative Assembly Building in Tashkent.